FAQs about Pregnancy Massage

 It’s best to wait to get a massage towards the end when I feel really uncomfortable.
 Why?
 By the time you feel really miserable, it will take several sessions to unwind.
 Stay on top of your discomfort and start receiving massage as a part of your prenatal wellness now!
 You may be surprised to know that your developing baby benefits from prenatal massage as well.
 Research shows that pregnant women experienced reduced anxiety, improved mood, reduced back pain, and increase sleep after receiving massage.
 The massaged women had fewer complications in labor and fewer premature babies.
 While research is ongoing in this area, it may be that massage is effective in lowering the stress-related hormone cortisol, which is one indicator of premature babies.
 Since massage therapy is one way to reduce stress, one could conclude that prenatal massage can have a positive effect on the development of your baby.

+Massage of my belly should be avoided during pregnancy.
 Gentle massage of the abdomen is safe and beneficial to the mother and baby.
 Tightness and stretching of the abdomen is common; massage can relieve some of these uncomfortable feelings.
 Also, special moisturizers can help with dryness of the abdominal tissue.

 Important Note: Certain conditions may require your doctor/midwife’s approval before you receive massage.
 These include: undiagnosed pregnancy induced hypertension, previous pre-term labor, severe (pitting) edema, or other conditions your doctor deems “high-risk”.